 Special Needs Education

-- Enroll in the Transition Center course Special Education Needs Overseas Seminar (MQ118) to hear from all DOS offices that provide support and services to families.
-Participants will have the opportunity to speak privately with these specialists about schooling, allowances, medical clearances, and more.
+- Enroll in the Transition Center webinar Special Education Needs Overseas Seminar (MQ118) to hear from all DOS offices that provide support and services to families.
+Webinar participants will have the opportunity to ask questions presenters about schooling, allowances, medical clearances, and more.

 - The Office of Overseas Schools offers the brochure Transitioning to an Overseas Assignment with a Special Needs Child.